TryGhost/SDK/packages/limit-service/README.md

 // setup limit configuration
 // currently supported limit keys are: staff, members, customThemes, customIntegrations, uploads,
-// limit_stripeConnect, limit_analytics, and limit_activityPub
+// limitStripeConnect, limitAnalytics, and limitActivityPub
 // all limit configs support custom "error" configuration that is a template string const limits = {
     // staff and member are "max" type of limits accepting "max" configuration